knippers/eu.knippers.ems-esp/README.txt

-Adds support for devices that can be read or updated via EMS-ESP.
-For example a BBQKees device.
+Adds support for devices that can be read or updated via EMS-ESP (for example a BBQKees Gateway).